 The corporate logo you use every day may not be the best thing to put in your avatar box (the smaller of the two pictures on your Business Page.
 The avatar is what follows your page around Facebook and represents you as you comment on other pages.
 If your logo happens to be square, then by all means use it as your avatar.
 If, however, your logo is rectangular it will either be cut off or be very small.
 Either way, it probably won’t look good as an avatar.
 If this is the case, consider having your designer come up with an alternate logo to use in cases like this.
 Another idea is to use just the image part of your logo as the avatar.
 Alternatively you can go with something completely different, like a product image, or your headshot.

-These are just three of the things I see repeated from page to page.
-No matter what you do in business, you have to take things one step at a time…so here are the next three steps in your Facebook marketing plan.
-If you would like to have a social media audit and you’re in the Halifax area, check out my upcoming, FREE workshop “Social Media Speed Audits”.
-I’ll be choosing random attendees to have their social profiles audited on the spot so you can learn from other businesses.
+These are only three things I see repeated from page to page.
+No matter what you do in business, you have to take things one step at a time…so, there you have the next three steps in your Facebook marketing plan.